 The Fund may invest in deferred interest, pay-in-kind or zero coupon bonds/notes.
 Investments in zero-coupon and payment-in-kind securities are subject to certain risks, including that market prices of zero-coupon and payment-in-kind securities generally are more volatile than the prices of securities that pay interest periodically and in cash, and are likely to respond to changes in interest rates to a greater degree than other types of debt securities with similar maturities and credit quality.
 Because zero-coupon securities bear no interest, their prices are especially volatile.
 And because zero-coupon bondholders do not receive interest payments, the prices of zero-coupon securities generally fall more dramatically than those of bonds that pay interest on a current basis when interest rates rise.
-However, when interest rates fall, the prices of zero-coupon securities generally rise more rapidly in value than those of similar interest paying bonds.
-Under many market and other conditions, the market for zero-coupon and payment-in-kind securities may suffer decreased liquidity making it difficult for the Fund to dispose of them or to determine their current value.
-In addition, as these securities may not pay cash interest, the Fund's investment exposure to these securities and their risks, including credit risk, will increase during the time these securities are held in the Fund's portfolio.
-Further, to maintain its qualification for treatment as a RIC and to avoid Fund-level U.S. federal income and/or excise taxes, the Fund is required to distribute to its Shareholders any income it is deemed to have received in respect of such investments, notwithstanding that cash has not been received currently, and the value of paid-in-kind interest.
-Consequently, the Fund may have to dispose of portfolio securities under disadvantageous circumstances to generate the cash, or may have to leverage itself by borrowing the cash to satisfy this distribution requirement.
+However, when interest rates fall, the prices of zero-coupon securities generally rise more rapidly in value than those of binds that pay interest on a current value.
+In addition, as these securities may not pay cash interest, the Fund's investment exposure to these securities and their risks, including credit risk, will increase during the time these securities are held in the Fund's investment as a RIC and to avoid Fund-level U.S. federal income and/or excise taxes, the Fund is required to distribute to its Shareholders any income it is deemed to have received in respect of such investments, notwithstanding that cash has not been received currently, and the value of paid-in-kind distribution requirement.
 The required distributions, if any, would result in an increase in the Fund's exposure to these securities.
 The payment deferral associated with such instruments may, in certain instances, introduce a significantly higher credit risk than current coupon paying bonds/notes.
-Since these instruments require judgment about the collectability of the deferred payments versus the value of any associated collateral, this may introduce additional unreliability in their valuations.
-The higher yields and interest rates on deferred interest, pay-in-kind and zero coupon bonds/notes may reflect the payment deferral and increased credit risk associated with such instruments.
-In addition, under certain circumstances, the deferral of interest on these securities may also reduce the loan-to-value ratio at a compounding rate.
+Since these instruments require judgment about the collectability of the deferred payments way in certain instances, introduce a significantly higher credit risk than current coupon paying bonds/notes.
+Since these securities and beerer increase